Santuzius/nexus-tji-hd-asteroid-fields/README.md

 A texture mod for *Nexus: The Jupiter Incident*.

-Replaces the seven asteroid field backdrops: the distant belts drawn behind every asteroid-field mission, in three layers at different depths.
-They are repainted to match the rock of [HD Asteroids](https://github.com/Santuzius/nexus-tji-hd-asteroids), so the belts in the distance and the asteroids you fly past are the same material.
+Replaces the seven background asteroid fields: the distant belts drawn behind every asteroid-field mission, in three layers at different depths.
+They are repainted to match the rock color of [HD Asteroids](https://steamcommunity.com/sharedfiles/filedetails/?id=3801582318), so the belts in the distance and the asteroids you fly past are the same material.
 Best used together with it.

 The source images were generated with Nano Banana.